corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-attachments.md

 {{< /tabs >}}

 This side is a bit more complex.
-Firstly it looks up its counterparty by name in the network map.
+Firstly, it looks up its counterparty by name in the network map.
 Then, if the node doesn’t already have the attachment in its storage, we upload it from a JAR resource and check the hash was what we expected.
 Then a trivial transaction is built that has the attachment and a single signature and it’s sent to the other side using the FinalityFlow.
 The result of starting the flow is a stream of progress messages and a `returnValue` observable that can be used to watch out for the flow completing successfully.